-As general registration for VO Atlanta (March 26 – 29 2020) is now open, something predictable is happening.
-The people who are on the fence about going, start making the rounds on social media asking:
+When the general registration for the very last VO Atlanta began, something predictable was happening.
+The people who were on the fence about going, started making the rounds on social media asking:

 “Is it worth it?”

 You’ll never hear those who have participated in previous years ask this question.
 For them, it’s a non-issue because they know from experience that they will receive much more than they have invested.
 That’s why they’re coming back again and again and again.

 The question “Is it worth it,” is asked a lot on social media in different ways.
 “Is joining Pay to Play X worth the money?”
 “Should I buy microphone Y?”
 “Does Mr. Z produce good demos?”
 I’m always surprised by the number of people ready to answer these queries without knowing anything about the person who is asking, and knowing very little about the subject matter.
 Online, the deaf often lead the blind.

 When someone asks me “Is it worth it” I want to know at least two things before I decide to chime in:

 If I don’t get clarification on those two things, I’ll run the risk of answering the question from my experience and with my values in mind, which are bound to be different from the person asking the question.
 Bear in mind: